academe/wp-max-submit-protect/readme.txt

 2.

 == Changelog ==

+= Version 1.0.6 =
+* Fixed JS syntax error that Chrome was throwing up.

 = Version 1.0.5 =
 * Ticket #7 Suppress warning message if no options set at all on the server.